Hooker Furniture Still Looks A Bit Too Expensive

 The quarter wasn't quite as good as the headline numbers suggest.
 On the top line, Hooker benefited from shifting forward deliveries of two well-received casegoods lines.
 That gives a somewhat artificial boost to sales in the quarter - but even with that boost, revenue was flat YOY, though orders and backlog did rise nicely.
 Home Meridian disappointed by its own standards, but 13% revenue growth and 43% (!) order growth both look solid.
 Efforts to build out e-commerce and hospitality revenues are working well there, despite a bumpy quarter on the margin front.
 Upholstery sales rose a decent 1.3%, roughly in line with industry trends of late.

 Gross margin actually declined in the quarter, albeit modestly.
-And much of the big rise in earnings came from one-off effects in the prior-year quarter.
+And much of the big rise in earnings came from one-off effects in the prior year quarter.
 Q1 FY17 had ~$1 million in acquisition costs, per the Q1 FY18 conference call, and another $1.3 million in intangible asset amortization.
 Even with those costs offset by a $320K bad debt write-off due to hhgregg and $334K in intangible amortization this quarter, more than half of the $3.1 million increase in EBIT was due to one-time costs in the year-prior quarter.

 All that said, 7%+ revenue growth and a ~17% increase in adjusted EBIT is nothing to sneeze at.
 That's particularly true given that Hooker itself was a bit disappointed in the Home Meridian performance - and saw hospitality projects slip into Q2.
 In that context, the market's "buy the dip" response to a post-earnings swoon (HOFT fell almost 10% on the report, and almost 15% to post-earnings lows a few sessions later) makes some sense.
 Overall, Q1 was a reasonably strong report, and it seems to keep the growth story at Hooker pretty well intact.